harrynwosu/IDD/README.md

 - The `server` directory mostly contains logic for processing the provider data, getting their location on the map (latitude and longitude) through a process called geocoding, and parsing this data as JSON.
 It kind of semi-automated for now.

 > [!NOTE]
 > To update the provider directory, simply update the csv file at `server/data/combined_service_providers.csv`, then run the geocoding job via the command `node geocodeJob.js` in the terminal.
 It takes a couple minutes to complete, so please be patient.
+I'd say give it about 30 minutes.
 >
 > For local development, the terminal command `node server.js` should get the server running on PORT 4000.